Work with us

 Board Members - Nelson Festivals Trust

-This year, the Nelson Arts Festival turns thirty and as we, the Nelson Festivals Trust, step bravely into the next three decades, we are looking for two new Trust members to help deliver on our refreshed strategy which sets an exciting and solid foundation for the future, as well as to support the team in staging a programme of unmissable arts activation that will enrich the people of our region.
+The Nelson Festivals Trust are looking for two new Trust members to help deliver on our refreshed strategy which sets an exciting and solid foundation for the future, as well as to support the team in staging a programme of unmissable arts experiences that will enrich the people of our region.

 This an unpaid, voluntary governance role.
 Board members are not required to be involved with the delivery of any of our programmes but to bring their governance skills to the table.